yesminmarie/vendas-springboot-jpa/README.md

 The endpoints of customers(clientes), products(produtos)
 and orders(pedidos) only worked if the user is authenticated and use the token.
 There are two roles in the application:
 ADMIN and USER.
-The user with role Admin can do everything in the system.
+The user with role ADMIN can do everything in the system.
 The role USER can only manipulate the customers and orders endpoints.</p>

 <p>In addition to the subjects seen in the course, I decided to
-create unit tests to increment the project.</p>
+create unit tests with JUnit and Mockito to increment the project.</p>

 <p>You can use the Swagger to manipulate the endpoints:
 <a href = "http://localhost:8080/swagger-ui.html">